HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 ## Specific requirements

 Each plot must have descriptive axis labels, including units if appropriate.
+These are the four required plots:

 1. Create an XY scatter plot of mean precipitation by year.
 Add a linear trendline (first-order polynomial) fit to the data.
 2. Create an XY scatter plot of mean temperature by year.
 Add a linear trendline (first-order polynomial) fit to the data.